czipperz/kfg/README.md

-kfg: An extensible configuration system for emacs
+kfg: A modular configuration system for emacs
 =================================================

 `kfg` is a configuration system for emacs.
 The basic premise of `kfg`